 The colour of a pearl is defined by the type of oyster used to produce it.
 Australian South Sea pearls, produced in the Pinctada maxima oyster are typically white, silver-white or silver in colour.
-They can also be gold, however Australian South Sea Pearls in a strong gold colour are rare.
+They can also be golden, however Australian South Sea Pearls in a strong golden colour are rare.
 Colour is a very personal choice, although white pearls with pink overtones tend to be the most sought after.

 Complexion refers to the quality of the surface of the pearl; the number and size of the markings and their visibility.
 Being a natural gem, a pearl with flawless surface is exceptionally rare.

 The Australian South Sea Pearl has a natural lustre unequalled by any other pearl.
 The most revered and highly prized pearl in the world, The Australian South Sea Pearl is cultured in the Pinctada maxima oyster from the pristine coastal waters of northern Western Australia.
 The perfect marine environment, combined with the most modern pearling techniques and practices, combine to produce the largest and finest quality pearl.
 The result of an intricate operation in which the oyster over a period of two years coats a spherical nucleus with a substance known as ‘nacre’, The Australian South Sea Pearl, due primarily to the thickness of this coating, has a natural lustre unequalled by any other pearl.
 They range in size from 9mm to 20mm, however pearls over 16mm are rare.

 Keshi means poppy seed in Japanese.
 Keshi Pearls are as close as we get to a natural pearl from the farm environment.
 These very individual pearls are usually irregular in shape and are priced by weight as opposed to size.

 South Sea Pearls